 Offit Kurman—The Better Way

 Offit Kurman is one of the fastest-growing full-service law firms in the United States.
-With offices in eight states and the District of Columbia, Offit Kurman is well-positioned to meet the legal needs of dynamic businesses and the individuals who own and operate them.
+With offices in nine states and the District of Columbia, Offit Kurman is well-positioned to meet the legal needs of dynamic businesses and the individuals who own and operate them.
 For nearly 35 years, we have represented privately held companies and families of wealth throughout their business life cycles.

 In the past several years, we have grown by more than 50% through expansions in nine states and the District of Columbia.
 This growth has added to the depth of our capabilities and provided immense value to our clients.